“We don’t interview our applicants. We hire them soon after evaluating their CV or resume.”

 33. Companies don’t advertise 80% of jobs as of 2013.

 Are you wondering why you don’t see any new job adverts?
-The reason could be because companies prefer to have informational interviews instead.
+The reason could be that companies prefer to have informational interviews instead.

 According to new job interview statistics, recruiters didn’t advertise for 80% of the jobs during that year.
 The trend was especially common in the sports industry, where recruiters preferred to conduct conversational interviews on roles.